This is an excerpt from Writing Better Books the Agile Way, you can get a copy here.

 - Professional editor seeking to expand his services from merely editing Word files to helping release books online.

-- Also is looking for better project management techniques to better guide an author along the way.
+- Also is looking for project management techniques to better guide an author along the way.

 - Often works in the scientific field and thus has to manage a lot of bibliographical references.

 - Needs basic direction and then figures out the rest on his own.

 - Plans to publish a series with a glossary and often needs to reuse text blocks.

 - Needs some help in terms of book design, polishing, and graphics.